 Prior to the completion of the Original Acquisition, the Cirsa Group entered into a significant number of transactions on a regular basis with Nortia.
 Transactions in the ordinary course of business included lease agreements, the charter of airplanes and the sale of goods.
-Although some of these transaction remain in place following the completion of the Original Acquisition (see "Certain Relationships and Related Party Transactions"), most of these transactions are not recurring following the Original Acquisition, and we are no longer incurring such expenses.
+Although some of these transaction remain in place following the completion of the Original Acquisition, most of these transactions are not recurring following the Original Acquisition, and we are no longer incurring such expenses.
 We also incurred a significant amount of debt in connection with the Original Acquisition in 2018.
-As described in note 10 to our special purpose consolidated financial statements for the year ended December 31, 2018, the acquisition by the Company of the Cirsa Group resulted in the recognition of €476 million in the fair value of the assets acquired and €068 million of goodwill.
-We anticipate that these adjusted valuations will result in an increase in our future operating expenses due to the increased depreciation and amortization expense related to the increased carrying value of our fixed assets and intangible assets.
-Accordingly, the historical consolidated financial statements presented in this annual report are not indicative of our future results of operations, financial position and cash flows.
+As described in note 4.3 to our special purpose consolidated financial statements as of and for the year ended December 31, 2019, the acquisition by the Company of the Cirsa Group resulted in the recognition of €476 million in the fair value of the assets acquired and €968 million of goodwill.
+These adjusted valuations resulted in an increase in our operating expenses for the year ended December 31, 2019, compared to the year ended December 31, 2018, due to the increased depreciation and amortization expense related to the increased carrying value of our fixed assets and intangible assets.
+Accordingly, the historical consolidated financial statements presented in this annual report for the year ended December 31, 2018 are not indicative of our future results of operations, financial position and cash flows.

-Adoption of IFRS 16 - Leases
+Adoption of IFRS 16-Leases

-As described in note 2.4 to our special purpose consolidated financial statements for the year ended December 31, 2018, we have adopted IFRS 16 Leases with effect from January 1, 2019.
-IFRS 16 establishes that lessees shall recognize in the consolidated balance sheet a financial liability for the present value of the payments to be made over the remaining life of the lease agreement and a right-to-use asset for the underlying asset, which is measured based on the amount of the associated liability, to which the initial direct costs incurred are added.
+As described in note 2.3 to our special purpose consolidated financial statements for the year ended December 31, 2019, we have adopted IFRS 16 "Leases" with effect from January 1, 2019.
+IFRS 16 establishes that lessees shall recognize in the consolidated balance sheet a financial liability for the present value of the payments to be made over the remaining life of the lease agreement and a right-of-use asset for the underlying asset, which is measured based on the amount of the associated liability, to which the initial direct costs incurred are added.
 Additionally, the recognition criteria for lease expenses has changed.
 Lease expenses are now recorded as a depreciation charge for the lease asset and as a financial expense for the lease liability.
 In relation to lessor accounting, the standard has not changed substantially and entities shall continue to classify the lease as an operating or finance lease based on the extent to which risks and rewards inherent to the ownership of the asset are substantially transferred.